Consensus vs Elicit

 How much does Consensus cost compared to Elicit?

 Consensus starts at $8.99/month.
 Elicit starts at $12/month.
+Both vendors typically offer annual discounts and team plans on top of these starting prices.

 Which is better for beginners: Consensus or Elicit?